PatrickLownds/ALDO_Troubleshooting/index.md

 pktmon filter remove

 **Purpose:** Captures diagnostic packet traces directly inside the Windows networking stack components (such as the virtual switch layer).
 By applying filters for specific identity traffic (DNS port 53 / LDAP port 389) and utilising the --drop-only modifier, the tool filters out successful network noise and _only logs the exact packets that the operating system dropped_, instantly highlighting if an internal firewall rule or virtual switch configuration mismatch is killing your identity authentications.

+### Additional Resources
+* Learn how to fix [Certificate Generation Delays in ALDO Build 2605](TroubleshootingCertificateGenerationALDOBuild2605)